signalfx/signalfx-agent/docs/advanced-install-options.md

 If you don’t want to use the installer script, we offer a .zip that can be deployed to the target host.
 This bundle is available for download on the [Github Releases Page](https://github.com/signalfx/signalfx-agent/releases) for each new release.

-Before proceeding, you must install [.Net Framework 3.5 (Windows 8+)](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10).
+Before proceeding, you should ensure that [.Net Framework 3.5](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10) or later is installed.

 As an optional step, if you want to invoke a Python script for non-default monitors, specifically **exec**, then you must have Python installed.